lambtron/medium-cli/README.md

 ```

-This command will create a new sub directory <directory name> in your current directory, with two fake articles.
-The directory will look like this:
+This command creates a new sub directory <directory name> in your current directory, with two example articles.
+The directory looks like this:

 ```
 .